dotkernel/dot-log/README.md

 * Open the `Dot\Log\ConfigProvider`
 * In the dependencies section you will see an absctract factory (LoggerAbstractServiceFactory::class)
 * This class responds to "selectors" instead of class names
-  - Instead of requesting the `Zend\Log\Logger::class` from the container, dot-log.my_logger should be requested (or just `my_logger` if using zend-log)
+  - Instead of requesting the `Laminas\Log\Logger::class` from the container, dot-log.my_logger should be requested (or just `my_logger` if using laminas-log)

 ## Configuring the writer(s)
 Loggers must have at least one writer.

-A writer is an object that inherits from `Zend\Log\Writer\AbstractWriter`.
-A writer's responsibility is to record log data to a storage backend. (from zend-log's writer documentation)
+A writer is an object that inherits from `Laminas\Log\Writer\AbstractWriter`.
+A writer's responsibility is to record log data to a storage backend. (from laminas-log's writer documentation)